 For the most part, I quite like the series’ humor.
-I think on some jokes it’s a little too absurd and doesn’t work for me, but grand majority of it is really great stuff that has me chortling.
+I think on some jokes it’s a little too absurd and doesn’t work for me, but the grand majority of it is really great stuff that has me chortling.

 Let’s talk about the romance in the series.

 While the series is mostly goofy, when it comes to romance I think Denki-gai no Honya-san might be the only manga I’ve seen to have relationships that feel completely and 100% normal, not like storybook or “plotted” romances.
 There are exes, there’s unrequited love, there’s love triangles, and most importantly there are relationships all around; it’s not just one character making everyone’s hearts throb.
 Relationships progress slowly and, in a stunning act, !!ACTUALLY PROGRESS!!.
-At least two character become a couple maybe 3/4ths through the series, no misunderstandings or nothin’.
+At least two characters become a couple maybe 3/4ths through the series, no misunderstandings or nothin’.
 Characters who are unable to get together seriously consider whether or not loving someone who loves someone else is worth the trouble, friendships naturally develop over time between characters who end up hanging out more than others, and overall the entire cast experiences character development — nobody in the series in volume 10 is the same as they were in 1.

 Of course, I hesitate to call the series outright “realistic” because it’s so often so out of its mind, but when it comes to love and friendship Denki-gai no Honya-san is the realest.
 It’s a definite strong appeal for the series.